Virtual Khovanov homology using cobordisms: A brief summary

-For a v-link diagram $L_D$ we call $\smoothing$ the \textit{$0$-} and $\hsmoothing$ the \textit{$1$-resolution} of the crossing $\slashoverback$.
-For an oriented v-link diagram $L_D$ we call $\overcrossing$ a \textit{positive} and $\undercrossing$ a \textit{negative} crossing.
-The \textit{number of positive crossings} is called $n_+$ and the \textit{number of negative crossings} is called $n_-$.
+We call $\smoothing$ the \textit{$0$-} and $\hsmoothing$ the \textit{$1$-resolution} of the crossing $\slashoverback$ for a given v-link diagram $L_D$ or v-tangle diagram $T^k_D$.
+For an oriented v-link diagram $L_D$ or v-tangle diagram $T^k_D$ we call $\overcrossing$ a \textit{positive} and $\undercrossing$ a \textit{negative} crossing.
+The \textit{number of positive crossings} is denoted by $n_+$ and the \textit{number of negative crossings} is denoted by $n_-$.

-For a given v-link diagram $L_D$ with $n$-numbered crossings we define a collection of closed (maybe virtual) curves $\gamma_a$ in the following way: Let $a$ be a word of length $n$ in the alphabet $\left\{0,1\right\}$.
-Then $\gamma_a$ is the collection of closed (maybe virtual) curves which arise when one makes a $a_i$-resolution at the $i$-th crossing of $L_D$ for all $i=1,\dots,n$.
-We call such a collection $\gamma_a$ the \textit{$a$-th resolution} of $L_D$.
+For a given v-link diagram $L_D$ or v-tangle diagram $T^k_D$ with $n$ numbered crossings we define a collection of closed curves and open strings $\gamma_a$ in the following way.
+Let $a$ be a word of length $n$ in the alphabet $\left\{0,1\right\}$.
+Then $\gamma_a$ is the collection of closed curves and open strings which arise, when one performs a $a_i$-resolution at the $i$-th crossing for all $i=1,\dots,n$.
+We call such a collection $\gamma_a$ the \textit{$a$-th resolution} of $L_D$ or $T^k_D$.
+All appearing v-circles should be numbered with consecutive numbers from $1,\dots,k_a$ in these resolutions, where $k_a$ is the total number of v-circles of the resolution $\gamma_a$.

 We can choose an orientation for the different components of $\gamma_a$.
-We call such a $\gamma_a$ an \textit{orientated resolution}.
+We call such a $\gamma_a$ an \textit{orientated resolution}, i.e. every v-crossing of the resolution $\gamma_a$ should look like $\virtualoriented$.
+Then a local neighbourhood of a $0,1$-resolved crossing could for example look like $\uu$.
+We call these neighbourhoods \textit{orientated crossing resolutions}.